 Looking to turn back time – naturally?
-Penny McCormick has tried and tested these two treatments – one resulting in firmer skin with more defined contours, and the other which gives the effect of a natural face lift without fillers …
+Penny McCormick has tried and tested these two anti-ageing treatments – one resulting in firmer skin with more defined contours, and the other which gives the effect of a natural face lift without fillers …

 Visibly younger looking skin is achievable without injectibles or aesthetic medicine believes Agnew Gajewska, who is emphatic about the benefits of using gua sha on a regular basis and alternating the traditional Chinese exercise (and jade tool) with a results-oriented Guinot treatment in one of her bespoke facials at Essentials Beauty and Skin Care Clinic (7 Baggot Street, Dublin 4).
 A session with Gajewska comprises skin consultation and a physiology lesson as well as a superbly delivered facial.